Digital Eye Strain

 The easiest way to prevent digital eye strain is to take frequent breaks from technological devices.
 However, with technology playing a larger part in our lives than ever, it is not always the most practical option.

 Our optometrists recommend ZEISS Digital Lenses for patients experiencing discomfort as a result of digital eye strain.
 ZEISS Digital Lenses are sharply focused on the use of digital devices such as smartphones or tablets.

 Special optimisation of the near zone takes into account the typical movements of the eyes and shorter reading distance required by these devices.
 This design optimally supports the ciliary muscle, therefore making it easier for the wearer to focus their vision in the near and distance ranges.
 This may help to prevent symptoms of fatigue.

-If you’re experiencing Digital Eye Strain, book an appointment online to see David.
+If you’re experiencing Digital Eye Strain, book an appointment online to see Mark or David.